UntitledModGame/UntitledModGame.github.io/blog/2023-09-30_umg_idioms.md

 ------------------

-# Base-mod Files
+# Base-mod files:
-These files aren't compulsory, but it is common practice to have them are generally found in most base mods:
+These files aren't compulsory, but it is common practice to put them in base mods:

-`mod/components.md` - defines the components for this mod `mod/mod_questions.lua` - defines the questions for this mod (see `umg.defineQuestion`) `mod/mod_events.lua` - defines the events for this mod (see `umg.defineEvent`)
+`mod/components.md` - defines the components for this mod, in markdown `mod/mod_questions.lua` - where `umg.defineQuestion` is used
+`mod/mod_events.lua` - where `umg.defineEvent` is used

 ------------------